Hey party people!!!

 - Podcasts – I also download a couple podcasts so that I can listen to them while I am on the plane.
 I tend to pick longer ones, or ones that I have been wanting to go back to and take detailed notes on because there was so much great content.

 - Book or Audiobook – Depending what I am reading at the time, I will take my book with me.

 - Headphones – I like traveling with the big headphones like Beats in order to cancel out all the noise around me and just focus on what I am listening to.

 - Journal and pen – I like to take notes on my Podcasts, or just journal in general and take time to really check in with how I am feeling.

 - Coloring book and color pencils – I love to color and think it is so relaxing.
 I will color on the plane while listening to any of the above.

 - Plane pillow – We all need naps, so of course I pack this!

 I also take a few things for personal hygiene because I have been stuck in unexpected travel conditions where I don’t have access to my bags, so I now pack an emergency hygiene kit in my carry-on of:

-- Toothbrush & toothpaste – After traveling for for over 6 hours your mouth starts feeling a little weird, so take it with you!
+- Toothbrush & toothpaste – After traveling for over 6 hours your mouth starts feeling a little weird, so take it with you!
 Of course check the travel regulations on the size that you can take as a carry-on.